aldur/uwsgi-libssh2/README.md

 ; ...
 ```

-__Remember:__ the system will fallback to the other configurations only if the initialization of an SSH session with the previouses has failed.
+__Remember:__ the system will fallback to the other configurations only if the initialization of an SSH session with the previous has failed.
 In other words, the high availability will not kick-in if the requested resources are not found on the remote server, but only in case of server or configuration error.

 ## ssh-url